ibuttimer/rock-paper-scissors-xtreme/design/design.md

   - Big Bang

-      The expanded version of the game invented by [Sam Kass](https://bigbangtheory.fandom.com/wiki/Sam_Kass) and made popular by the TV sitcom [The Bug Bang Theory](https://www.imdb.com/title/tt0898266/) with 5 selection options; Rock, Paper, Scissors, Lizard and Spock.
+      The expanded version of the game invented by [Sam Kass](https://bigbangtheory.fandom.com/wiki/Sam_Kass) and made popular by the TV sitcom [The Big Bang Theory](https://www.imdb.com/title/tt0898266/) with 5 selection options; Rock, Paper, Scissors, Lizard and Spock.

       [Big Bang rules](#big-bang-rules)